Aliases for SEPT2 Gene

 GeneCards Summary for SEPT2 Gene

 SEPT2 (Septin 2) is a Protein Coding gene.
-Diseases associated with SEPT2 include Gastrointestinal Anthrax and Cutaneous Anthrax.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and G-protein signaling RAC1 in cellular process.
-GO annotations related to this gene include GTP binding and enzyme regulator activity.
+Diseases associated with SEPT2 include Gastrointestinal Anthrax and Toxic Optic Neuropathy.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
+Gene Ontology (GO) annotations related to this gene include GTP binding and enzyme regulator activity.
 An important paralog of this gene is SEPT4.

 UniProtKB/Swiss-Prot for SEPT2 Gene

 Filament-forming cytoskeletal GTPase.
+Forms a filamentous structure with SEPT12, SEPT6, SEPT2 and probably SEPT4 at the sperm annulus which is required for the structural integrity and motility of the sperm tail during postmeiotic differentiation (PubMed:25588830).
 Required for normal organization of the actin cytoskeleton.
 Plays a role in the biogenesis of polarized columnar-shaped epithelium by maintaining polyglutamylated microtubules, thus facilitating efficient vesicle transport, and by impeding MAP4 binding to tubulin.
 Required for the progression through mitosis.
 Forms a scaffold at the midplane of the mitotic splindle required to maintain CENPE localization at kinetochores and consequently chromosome congression.
 During anaphase, may be required for chromosome segregation and spindle elongation.
 Plays a role in ciliogenesis and collective cell movements.
 In cilia, required for the integrity of the diffusion barrier at the base of the primary cilium that prevents diffusion of transmembrane proteins between the cilia and plasma membranes: probably acts by regulating the assembly of the tectonic-like complex (also named B9 complex) by localizing TMEM231 protein.
 May play a role in the internalization of 2 intracellular microbial pathogens, Listeria monocytogenes and Shigella flexneri.